- What's Included?

 Our Accommodation

 Students are accommodated in same-sex dormitories.
 Whilst students are grouped with others of the same gender and a similar age, there is a mixture of subjects and nationalities, allowing students to make friends from across the world.
-Reach Cambridge students stay on-site.
-Students stay in either a Cambridge University college or in Reach Hall, our grand Victorian property situated in the centre of Cambridge.
+Reach Cambridge students stay on-site, in a Cambridge University college.

 History Of Cambridge – Before the University